bznein/bznein.github.io/_posts/DRAFT2019-07-25-I-Survived-The-Advent-Of-Code.md

 #### Part 1: Given a list of integer numbers, compute the total sum

 The straightforward, naive implementation is the one I used for the challenge and it can be seen [here](https://github.com/bznein/AoC2018/blob/master/Day01/part1/main.cpp).
-However, here I would loke to show a more elaborate one, that doesn't use manually written for loops and relies instead on built-in mechanism such as *[istream_iterator](https://en.cppreference.com/w/cpp/iterator/istream_iterator)* and *[std::accumulate](https://en.cppreference.com/w/cpp/algorithm/accumulate)*
+However, here I would like to show a more elaborate one, that doesn't use manually written for loops and relies instead on built-in mechanism such as *[istream_iterator](https://en.cppreference.com/w/cpp/iterator/istream_iterator)* and *[std::accumulate](https://en.cppreference.com/w/cpp/algorithm/accumulate)*

 {% highlight cpp %}
 int main()